 There are more insurance companies per inhabitant in Sweden than in any other European country.
-In 2020, Swedish insurance companies generated premium income of about SEK 450 billion, employed more than 22,000 people, paid a total of SEK 287 billion in compensation (life and non-life) and invested more than SEK 5,600 billion in the global economy.
-The Swedish insurance industry consists of 285 insurance companies.
-The majority of the Swedish insurance companies are small non-life insurance companies.
+In 2021, Swedish insurance companies generated premium income of about SEK 510 billion, employed more than 22,000 people, paid a total of SEK 315 billion in compensation (life and non-life) and invested more than SEK 6,800 billion in the global economy.

+The Swedish insurance industry consists of 315 insurance companies.
+Most of the Swedish insurance companies are small non-life insurance companies.
 The market is concentrated into a few large groups.

 The international presence on the Swedish insurance market has increased in the past ten years.
-There are now more than 40 foreign insurance companies represented via branches or agencies.
+There are 37 foreign insurance companies represented via branches or agencies.
 Numerous other foreign insurance companies market insurance services in Sweden cross-border.

 Set forth below is a summary of some of the main features of the Swedish regulations affecting foreign insurers with existing or contemplated business activities in Sweden.

 The summary is merely a general description of certain major aspects and consequently it does not deal with all aspects that will need to be taken into account when considering insurance business activities in Sweden.
 Professional advice should be obtained on a case-by-case basis, and the contents of this publication should not be relied on alone.

-Insurance Services in Sweden is updated to reflect legislation in force as of March 2022.
+Insurance Services in Sweden is updated to reflect legislation in force as of 1 March 2023.